Alu89/redoc-qb/README.md

 #Description

-- Repo for the latex
+- Repo that contain the report of the redoc-qb project.